-I am a master's student at ETH Zürich, and am currently completing my master's thesis at Harvard under the supervision of Professor Ariel Procaccia, Dr. Bailey Flanigan, and Professor Bernd Gärtner.
+I am a first-year PhD student at MIT, advised by Bailey Flanigan.
 My recent work is focused on making the selection of citizens' assemblies fairer and more manipulation-robust, in addition to exploring and avoiding paradoxes in voting theory.

-Previously, I completed my bachelor's degree in computer science at Carnegie Mellon University, where I worked with Professor Nihar Shah on methods for aggregating crowdsourced evaluations and incentives in peer review.
+I received a master's degree in computer science from ETH Zürich, where I was co-advised by Bernd Gärtner and Ariel Procaccia for my thesis at Harvard.
+Previously, I completed my bachelor's degree in computer science at Carnegie Mellon University, where I worked with Nihar Shah on methods for aggregating crowdsourced evaluations and incentives in peer review.

 Angelos Assos, Carmel Baharav, Bailey Flanigan, Ariel Procaccia